• Trump's Cabinet Is Going to Be Foxy...

 Meanwhile, while the members of Congress argue, dirt about Gaetz continues to leak.
 There's so much of it, in fact, that it's hard to know what is new information, and what is a repeat of past dirt.
 The latest is that a lawyer named Joel Leppard is talking to any media outlet that will have him, claiming that two of his clients attended between five and ten group sex parties at which Gaetz had sexual relations with both prostitutes and underage women, and also consumed cocaine and other drugs.
 These parties reportedly took place while Gaetz was serving in Congress.
 Perhaps former representative Madison Cawthorn was not making it up when he claimed that "unnamed" Freedom Caucus colleagues invited him to partake in cocaine-fueled orgies.

 In the end, we don't see how Gaetz' nomination as AG, and possibly any other future political aspirations he has (governor of Florida?), can go forward unless the Ethics Committee's report is made available.
 If he indulged in cocaine and prostitutes, that's not great for America's top cop, but it might not be career-ending.
-After all, Marion Berry did the same, and he even got reelected afterward.
+After all, Marion Barry did the same, and he even got reelected afterward.
 On the other hand, if Gaetz is a serial pedophile, or something like that, then anyone who votes for him, only to have that come out AFTER he is confirmed, could have their own careers destroyed.

 So, the senators are simply going to have to see the report, if Trump is going to go forward with the nomination.
 The alternative, of course, is for Gaetz to withdraw from consideration.
 Members of the Senate are trying to write that message on the wall in big, red letters; the latest is that a majority of Senate Republicans are saying, off the record of course, that they don't think Gaetz will be approved.
 To be more precise, roughly 30 of them are apparently inclined to vote "nay."
 If even a quarter of those people actually stick with that, then Gaetz is doomed.

 At the moment, Donald Trump is in denial of this reality, and is working the phones to try to strongarm Gaetz through.
 If Trump pulls it off, then it will be pretty clear confirmation that he's got all the power, and the Senate is just a rubber stamp.
-On the other hand, if the nomination gets withdrawn, or Gaetz suddenly decides he "doesn't want to pursue this position," then we'll know there are limits to Trump's reality distortion field.
+On the other hand, if the nomination gets withdrawn, or Gaetz suddenly decides he "doesn't want to pursue this position," then we'll know there are limits to Trump's reality-distortion field.

 As we have noted, Gaetz could keep his job, minus a little seniority, by showing up to be sworn in on the first day of the 119th Congress.
-After all, he has been duly elected to his seat for the period 2023-25.
+After all, he has been duly elected to his seat for the period 2025-27.
 That said, if he does so, then the ethics report will surely be released.
 And if the goal was to keep that hidden, at all costs, well, he can't have his cake and eat it, too.
 (Z)

 ...And Pete Hegseth Is a Scary Guy

 Although Matt Gaetz is more famously corrupt and immoral, and so is getting more attention right now, Secretary of Defense-designate Pete Hegseth is not too far behind.
-Note that they are problematic in different ways; Gaetz is person with no social skills who apparently partakes of drugs and questionable or illegal sex acts, while Hegseth is more of a misogynist and homophobe who is either outright racist or, at very least, racist-curious.
+Note that they are problematic in different ways; Gaetz is a person with no social skills who apparently partakes of drugs and questionable or illegal sex acts, while Hegseth is more of a misogynist and homophobe who is either outright racist or, at very least, racist-curious.

 The folks at the Popular Information blog have put together a list of "13 things everyone should know about Pete Hegseth."
 Here's the list, with brief comments: